Senior iOS Developer Interview Questions and Answers

 7. Explain the MVVM (Model-View-ViewModel) pattern.

-- Model: Data and business logic
+- Model: Domain data and business rules

 Rarity: Very Common Difficulty: Medium